SysManSquad/sysmansquadblogdev/content/posts/2020-05-15-modern-driver-management-with-the-administration-service.md

 Hello!

-Today I’d like to share with you a new solution I’ve developed to allow me to use the free <a rel="noreferrer noopener" href="https://msendpointmgr.com/modern-driver-management/" target="_blank">Modern Driver Management solution from the team at MSEndpointMgr</a> at my work.
+Today I’d like to share with you a new solution I’ve developed to allow me to use the free [Modern Driver Management solution from the team at MSEndpointMgr](https://msendpointmgr.com/modern-driver-management/) at my work.
 My goal is to use the process developed by them for managing drivers in a task sequence and convert it to use the ConfigMgr Administration Service since my company won't allow me to install their third-party web service.
 It will also move most of the functionality into task sequence steps to make it easier for admins to debug and make changes to the process.
 Links to my solution are provided below.

 Here is a quick summary of their existing solution: